 When following the vertical business driven approach, the mission, strategies and goals of an organization are leading (top-down).
 This approach is based on the fact that the most elementary information needs and KPIs come to surface – and can actually be defined – when we take a few steps down and ‘descend’ to the operational level of the business processes: the mission of an organization translates into one or more strategies that in turn can be translated into short term and long-term goals (see figure below).
 A mission statement normally does not change over the years because it describes the primary function and added value of the organization in general terms.
 The mission does not specify ‘how’ but it answers the question “Why do we exist and for whom?”
 The strategy specifies how an organization wants to achieve its mission and the goal indicates more specifically, what an organization wishes to achieve.
 When a certain goal is achieved, an organization can employ other strategies to keep on pursuing its mission.
 It is thus a cycle of strategy and pursuing goals that maintain the mission: every goal reached becomes a means to setting new goals and achieving a higher level of ambition.

-In this article we look into the benefits of Business Intelligence from a more technical perspective.
-The need for Business Intelligence grows.
-On the one side this is due to individualization, including smaller households and customized products, and on the other side to the ever increasing world population.
 Consequently, the market expands, offering organizations opportunities to widen their sales territory and market share without losing sight of specific customer needs.
 The ultimate marketing goal is thorough customer segmentation, preferably in such a way that each customer represents one segment and that they are approachable as an individual, as a person (Peppers and Rogers, 1996).
 That is not an easy task in this era of increasing individualization and the ever-expanding population.

 Business Intelligence has much in common with a number of other sciences and knowledge areas that, in order for BI / Analytics to reach its full growth, must work together very well (see figure below): This ensures that an organization carries out its (strategic) activities according to a certain plan.
 Business Intelligence shows organizations whether that plan also works (out) in practice.
 The feedback that Business Intelligence provides with regard to the business operations may encourage the strategic managers, as you will see in the first chapter of our book 'The Intelligent organization'.